 What is TDS?

-What is TDS not measuring?
+What does TDS not measure?

 However, a TDS reading is also a common water salesman trick.
 If a homeowner is shown a 300ppm TDS reading and told their water is full of dangerous and unknown dissolved substances, this can be used to leverage the sale of an unnecessary and expensive water filtration system.
-The truth is, a TDS meter alone cannot provide the salesman or the homeowner a complete picture of the water’s quality.
+The truth is a TDS meter alone cannot provide the salesman or the homeowner a complete picture of the water’s quality.
 A more in-depth water test kit can provide a much more complete picture of what is present in your water.
-Some specialized tests can be performed at home, and give you estimated ranges of specific contaminants like copper or arsenic.
+Some specialized tests can be performed at home and give you estimated ranges of specific contaminants like copper or arsenic.
 A lab test kit will give you a complete assessment of the contaminant levels present in your water.

 Carbon filters also usually come with a micron rating.
-Micron ratings demonstrate the porosity of the filter media.
+Micron ratings tell the size of the pores in the filter media.
 If the carbon filter has a 0.5 micron rating, it will prevent any particulate larger than half a micron from passing through the filter.
 Picture a screen door on a house.
 That screen door has a mesh to prevent insects and leaves from blowing inside of your home.
 But, if your next-door neighbor is grilling a barbeque, the smell of the grill is going to waft into your house.
 The screen door is like a micron filter.
 The particulate matter (like chlorine and cysts) will be blocked from entering.
-But the TDS is like the smell of your neighbor’s barbeque, it flows easily through the filter with any kind of reduction.
+But the TDS is like the smell of your neighbor’s barbeque, it flows easily through the filter without any kind of reduction.
 This is because TDS is dissolved within the water, it cannot be filtered out physically by the minute pores on the carbon filter’s surface.

 How do I accurately judge my water filter’s performance?